 Athletics-Russia misses deadline to pay doping fine

-Russia's suspended athletics federation said on Thursday it had missed a July 1 deadline to pay $5 million of a fine to World Athletics, jeopardising the chances of its track and field athletes being able to compete internationally as neutrals.
+Russia's suspended athletics federation said on Thursday it had missed a July 1 deadline to pay millions of dollars to World Athletics, putting on hold the chances of its track and field athletes being able to compete internationally as neutrals.
 World Athletics, the sport's global governing body, in March handed the federation a $10 million fine for breaching anti-doping rules.

 World Athletics at the time reinstated the process by which Russian athletes could apply to compete internationally as neutrals after demonstrating that they train in a doping-free environment.
 It said, however, that this process would again be suspended if half of the fine was not paid by July 1.